Peanut Butter Banana Baby & Toddler Melts

 Peanut butter🥜 and bananas🍌 go together like.. peas in a pod!

-If it’s super hot where you are right now, these peanut butter banana melts are the perfect way to cool baby or toddler down.
+If it’s super hot where you are right now, these peanut butter banana melts are the perfect way to cool your baby or toddler down.

 Peanut Butter Banana Melts Video